handpoint/doc/android/androidtransactions.md

 api.tokenizedOperation(Currency.GBP,options);

+// To get the token and integrate the payment flow with your loyalty engine, implement the Events.CardTokenization interface. class LoyaltyEngine : Events.CardTokenization {

+    override fun cardTokenized(callback: ResumeCallback, cardTokenizationData: CardTokenizationData) {
+        // Call the loyalty engine and apply discounts based on cardTokenizationData val finalAmount: BigInteger = ... // Calculate the final amount with discounts
+        // Call resume to continue the sale operation val sale = OperationDto.Sale(finalAmount, Currency.EUR, getSaleOptions())
+        // Resume the operation using the callback callback.resume(sale)
+    }
+}

+/////////////////////////////////////////////////////////////////////////////////////////////////////////

 //Tokenizes a card and executes a Refund, Sale Reversal or Refund Reversal.
 //This operation executes the financial operation using the OperationDto parameter, in the example below a refund is processed.